How might Hodgkin disease affect your emotional health?

 You may find yourself thinking about death and dying.
 Or maybe you’re more aware of the effect the cancer has on your family, friends, and career.
-You may take a new look at your relationships with those around you.
-Unexpected issues may also cause concern.
-For instance, you may see your health care team less often after treatment and have more time on your hands.
-These changes can make some people anxious.
+You might take a new look at your relationships with those around you.
+This can be hard for some people.

 This is a good time to look for emotional and social support.
 You need people you can turn to.
 Support can come in many forms: family, friends, cancer support groups, religious or spiritual groups, online support communities, or private counselors.